Maps: Click to enlarge any of the maps.

 Download printable A4 map.

 Above: A ‘Relive’ version of the walk with photos taken in September 2011.
 Click to play and use the expand option to view in full-screen.
 Click here for more Goyt Valley ‘Relives’.

-At around 15 miles, this is by far the longest walk in the series – and the only one which isn’t circular.
-It traces the northern section of the Cromford and High Peak Railway, from Burbage on the outskirts of Buxton, through the beautifully scenic Goyt Valley, to its end point at the canal basin in Whaley Bridge.
+At around 9 miles, this is one of the longer walks in the series – and the only one that isn’t circular.
+It traces the northern section of the Cromford and High Peak Railway, from Burbage on the outskirts of Buxton, through the Goyt Valley, to its end point at the canal basin in Whaley Bridge.

-Some sections of the line are now on private land and inaccessible, so there are a few detours, including small sections beside the road.
-And some parts can also get overgrown in late Summer, so early Spring is perhaps a better time.
+Some sections of the line between the northern end of Fernilee Reservoir and Whaley Bridge are now on private land and inaccessible, so there are a few detours, including small sections beside the road.
+And some parts can also get overgrown in late summer, so early spring is perhaps a better time.
 But this was a perfect day.

 My thanks to local history enthusiast, Jerome Jarvis, for showing me the route.

 Page update, April 2020: The land-owners between points 4 and 7 have started blocking walkers from using the track.
 We’ve applied to have it made a public right of way on the basis that it’s been used for over 20 years (click here for more information).
 To avoid this section, simply start from Bishop’s Lane (SK17 6UN) to reach point 8.

 1: From Buxton town centre, follow the signs to the A563 to Leek and Macclesfield.
 The road runs alongside the popular Pavillion Gardens.
 You could go through the Gardens, entering beside The Opera House, passing the Pavillion buildings and swimming pool on your right, and exiting via the car park.
 The A563 is the road on your right.
 Turn left along it to follow the walk.